snakeotakon/BubbleOCR/README.md

  - Capture2Text_CLI.- Based on Tesseract, but it can give different results than the original Tesseract.

 - **Change Font** (*Plugin_ChangeFont.py*).- Change the font, size, scale and other features.
-Plugin_QuickViewRemoveHoles.py.- It removes (small) holes within a selection just as it does the Quick Mask switch, and this is quite useful for making corrections to selections, for example to split a speech bubble.
-It is necessary to assign shortcut the letter Q, so that it works with the script Plugin_SelectionToPath_bidirectional.py.
+- **Change to Quick Mask**  (*Plugin_QuickMaskRemoveHoles.py*).- It removes (small) holes within a selection just as it does the Quick Mask switch, and this is quite useful for making corrections to selections, for example to split a speech bubble.
+It is necessary to assign shortcut the letter Q, so that it works with the plugin  Plugin_SelectionToPath_bidirectional.py.

 - **Selection to Path** (*Plugin_SelectionToPath.py*).-  Save the selections as paths.
 Very useful when working with many images (For "Process All layers/Path" of Plugin_OCRForBalloonsText).